DhruvaSambrani/dhruvasambrani.github.io/cv.md

 ### Github Profile | Multiple Languages | Others

 Do visit my [GitHub profile](https://github.com/DhruvaSambrani) to see my other projects in a multitude of languages and fields!

+# Extra-Curricular Activities

+### Data All The Way

+Contributed in translating R code to Julia code on the info-blog [Data All The Way](dataalltheway.com).
+The blog aims to have Data science tutorials and how-tos, with associated code.

+### Convener, Turing Club | IISER-M | 2019-21

+Convener of the Turing Club of IISER Mohali in the academic year of 2019-20, and the interim Convener for 2020-21